makerdao/community/governance/votes/Executive vote - August 22, 2024.md

 If this executive proposal passes, the following **actions** will occur within the Maker Protocol:

-- The PSM state variables in the conduit contracts will be updated to the MCD_LITE_PSM_USDC_A.
+- The PSM state variables in the conduit contracts will be updated to MCD_LITE_PSM_USDC_A.
-- **200 million USDC** reserves in PSM-USDC-A will be migrated to LITE-PSM-USDC-A.
+- Migrate **all but 200 million USDC reserves** from PSM-USDC-A to LITE-PSM-USDC-A.
 - PSM-USDC-A fees will be updated.
-- PSM-USDC-A DC-IAM will be updated.
+- PSM-USDC-A DC-IAM parameters will be updated.
-- MCD_LITE_PSM_USDC_A `buf` will be updated.
+- MCD_LITE_PSM_USDC_A `buf` will be increased.
-- MCD_LITE_PSM_USDC_A DC-IAM will be updated.
+- MCD_LITE_PSM_USDC_A DC-IAM parameters will be updated.
-- The GSM Delay will be updated.
+- The GSM Delay will be increased.
 - The LitePSM Keeper Network Job will be updated.

 **Voting for this executive proposal will place your MKR in support of the actions outlined above.**